-Law - International Human Rights
+Law: International Human Rights

 The LLM in International Human Rights Law provides students with a comprehensive insight into international and regional legal frameworks of human rights protection.
 This is an interdisciplinary programme where students are engaged students in the practice and public policy context of human rights law on a local, national and international perspective.